The Home of Tibetan Buddhist Texts in Translation

 deshek sherab tobpar shok

 III.
-Recitation as Secret Mantra by Maintaining One's Yidam Vajra Pride
+Recitation as Secret Mantra by Maintaining the Yidam’s Vajra Pride

 ༈ ཡང་ན་ཡི་དམ་ལྷའི་ང་རྒྱལ་གྱིས་གདོན་པ་ནི། རང་གི་རྒྱུན་གྱི་ཡི་དམ་གང་ལའང་སྦྱར་དུ་རུང་བས། དེའི་བདག་བསྐྱེད་གསལ་བཏབ་པའི་རྗེས། ཁྲོ་བོ་ཡིན་ན། ཐུགས་ཀར་ཉི་མའི་དཀྱིལ་འཁོར་སྟེང༌། །ཞེས་བསྒྱུར་བ་མ་གཏོགས་དམིགས་པ་སོགས་སྔར་བཞིན་ནོ། །

-You could also meditate upon the above while holding the divine pride and visualizing yourself as your yidam deity.
-Any deity is suitable, but if the deity is a wrathful one, change the above moon mandala to a sun mandala.
-Aside from this, this practice is no different from the practice described above.
+You can also meditate upon the above while maintaining divine pride and visualizing yourself as your yidam deity.
+Any deity is suitable, but if the deity is a wrathful one, replace the aforementioned moon mandala with a sun mandala.
+Aside from this, the practice is no different from the one described above.

 ཡང་མཚན་མེད་ཀྱི་རྣལ་འབྱོར་ལ་གཙོ་བོར་གཞོལ་བས་བདག་མེད་པའི་ངང་ནས་གདོན་པ་ནི། སྐྱབས་སེམས་སྔོན་དུ་འགྲོ་བས། ཆོས་ཐམས་ཅད་རྨི་ལམ་དང་སྒྲ་སྙན་བྲག་ཅ་ལྟ་བུར་ཤེས་པར་བྱས་ལ་མ་ཡེངས་པའི་ངང་ནས་གདོན་ཅིང་དགེ་བ་བསྔོ་བ་སོགས་བྱའོ། །